-- A. Employees who are compensated on a salary basis and have worked for OAH for at least 6 months are eligible to receive exchange time, unless otherwise stated in this article.
-Employees who are on a Performance Improvement Plan (PIP) will not be eligible to receive exchange time during the PIP period. - B. Exchange time will be awarded quarterly upon employee request, to employees who work ten percent (10%) or more over the total regular business hours during the preceding three (3) months.
+- 5.4 OAH shall make reasonable efforts to assign work, schedule hearings, and establish administrative processes in a manner that maximizes the availability of alternate schedules and compressed work week schedules while continuing to meet the agency's strategic and/or operational needs.
+A request for an alternate schedule or compressed work week will not be unreasonably denied. - 5.54 An existing alternate schedule, compressed work week schedule, or specific scheduled day off can be changed by either the employee or the employer with at least 7 days' written notice.
+If the agency initiates the change, the reason shall be provided to the ALJ in writing.
+The notice requirement can be waived only by mutual agreement. - 5.65 Exchange time is a benefit in the form of time off for extraordinary hours worked on authorized activities, including but not limited to case-related work or authorized special projects.
+It is intended to encourage retention of valuable employees without impeding services to the public or preventing the office from accomplishing its mission. - A. Employees who are compensated on a salary basis and have worked for OAH for at least 6 months are eligible to receive exchange time, unless otherwise stated in this article.
+Employees who are on a Performance Improvement Plan (PIP) will not be eligible to receive exchange time during the PIP period. - B. Exchange time will be awarded monthlyquarterly upon employee request, to employees who work ten percent (10%) or more over the total regular business hours during the preceding calendarthree (3) months.
 Regular business hours will be calculated based on the standard work schedule defined in Section 5.2.

-The amount of the award will be equal to fifty percent (50%) of the hours worked over regular business hours, up to a maximum of fifty (50) hours for the three (3) month period.
-For example, if an employee works eighty (80) extra hours during a three (3) month period where there are five hundred twenty (520) regular business hours available, the attorney would receive an exchange time award of fifty percent (50%) of the extra hours, or forty (40) hours.
+The amount of the award will be equal to eighty fifty percent (80%) (50%) of the hours worked over regular business hours, up to a maximum of two hundred (200)(50) hours for the fiscal yearthree (3) month period.
+Total award will be rounded to the nearest hour.

+For example, if an employee works twentyeighty (20)(80) extra hours during a onethree (1) (3) month period where there are one hundred and seventy-sixfive hundred twenty (176)(520) regular business hours available, the employee would receive an exchange time award of eightyfifty percent (80%)(50%) of the extra hours, or sixteen (16) forty (40) hours.

-- C. Exchange time must be used during the fiscal biennium in which it is awarded.
-Unused exchange time will expire June 30, 2025.
-Exchange time has no cash liquidation value and cannot be transferred between agencies. - D. To avoid the need for requesting exchange time, upon an employee's request the employee's supervisor may grant the employee time off from work without having to take paid leave. - E. Exchange time must be used during the fiscal biennium in which it is awarded.
-Unused exchange time will expire June 30, 2025.
-Exchange time has no cash liquidation value and cannot be transferred between agencies. - F. To avoid the need for requesting exchange time, upon an employee's request the employee's supervisor may grant the employee time off from work without having to take paid leave.
+C. Exchange time must be used during the fiscal biennium in which it is awarded.
+Unused exchange time will expire June 30, 20275.
+Exchange time has no cash liquidation value and cannot be transferred between agencies.

+D. Work Schedule Adjustments

+To avoid the need for requesting exchange time, uUpon an employee's request anthe employee's supervisor may adjustgrant anthe employee's work schedule time off from work without requiring the employeehaving to submit a leave request take paid leave.
+Work schedule adjustments may be made provided all ALJ hours are accounted for within two consecutive pay periods.